Nef10/SwiftBeanCount/README.md

 * [SwiftBeanCountModel](https://github.com/Nef10/SwiftBeanCountModel): Model which holds all data as well as the logic
 * [SwiftBeanCountParser](https://github.com/Nef10/SwiftBeanCountParser): Parser which reads the plain text and transforms it into an instance of the model
-* [SwiftBeanCountImporter](https://github.com/Nef10/SwiftBeanCountImporter): *not released yet* Importer to read CSV files and texts (e.g. from banks) and output transactions
+* [SwiftBeanCountImporter](https://github.com/Nef10/SwiftBeanCountImporter): Importer to read CSV files and texts (e.g. from banks) and output transactions
 * [SwiftBeanCountSheetSync](https://github.com/Nef10/SwiftBeanCountSheetSync): *not released yet* Tool to sync transaction between a Google Sheet and a ledger
 * [SwiftBeanCountCLI](https://github.com/Nef10/SwiftBeanCountCLI): CLI tool for basic operations on the ledger
-* [SwiftBeanCountApp](https://github.com/Nef10/SwiftBeanCountApp): *not released yet* GUI tool for basic operations on the ledger
+* [SwiftBeanCountApp](https://github.com/Nef10/SwiftBeanCountApp): GUI tool for basic operations on the ledger

 ##  Status